codeforamerica/workforwardnola/README.md

 Setting up S3: Configure `AWS_BUCKET` in `.env`

+## Job System Results

-There is additionally an optional feature to write to google sheets using a file `client_secret.json`.
+There is additionally an optional feature to write to GoogleSsheets using a file `client_secret.json`.
 An example is included in `client_secret.json.example`.
 If you do not wish to use this feature, do not create or use `client_secret.json`!
 You can find information on the [google-drive-ruby](https://github.com/gimite/google-drive-ruby) GitHub.
+This feature requires setting up a Google Service Account.
+You can find more information in [Google's documentation](https://cloud.google.com/iam/docs/service-accounts)

 ## Updating content